Picking Your Perfect Wedding Date

 Begin communicating about when you'd like to get married by considering any moments during your relationship that really hold special meaning to the two of you.
 What about the day you first met or the day you officially became a couple?

-Maybe you had a exceptionally memorable time in your relationship or you want to duplicate the day he proposed and she said yes.
+Maybe you had a exceptionally memorable time in your relationship that you want to make even more meaningful, or you want to duplicate the day he proposed and she said yes.
 Did you have a special birthday?
 Did you make a big cross-country move that signaled a new era in your lives?

 This is definitely the most popular way to choose a wedding date simply due to the significance placed on that single date in time.
-A theme is then easy to develop and then you can move on to other considerations for your perfect date.
+A theme is then easy to develop and you can move on to other considerations for your perfect date.
+But you also need to consider all of the other areas of your wedding before setting something in stone.

 What's your perfect wedding season?